Subaru Impreza (second generation): United Kingdom

 In 2006, Subaru UK released the limited edition Subaru Impreza RB320 in honor of the late Richard Burns, who died in 2005 from cancer.
 Richard won the 2001 WRC Drivers Championship for SWRT.

 The RB320 was available only in Obsidian Black, and also features bespoke 18 in alloy wheels and specially developed Prodrive suspension using Bilstein dampers, a sports spring kit with revised rear anti-roll bar and a ride height lowered by 30 mm at the front and 10 mm at the rear.

-Also standard was a chrome mesh front grille, front lip spoiler, quick shift gearchange, side sill plates and RB320-branded gear knob, carpet mats and exclusive exterior badging.
+Also standard was a chrome mesh front grille, front lip spoiler, short throw shifter, side sill plates and RB320-branded gear knob, carpet mats and exclusive exterior badging.
 Each owner will also receive an individually numbered black alloy tax disc holder.

 The Prodrive Performance Pack (PPP) boosts power to 320 PS at 6,000 rpm and torque to 332 lbft at 3,700 rpm.
 This reduces the 0–60 mph (97 km/h) time to 4.8 seconds and the 0–100 mph (161 km/h) time to 12.2 seconds.